pm-official/LLM_Prakhar/README.md

+# Made by Prakhar Agrahari as Part of 10 Days PathWayAI Bootcamp
 # Content-Generation
 Model Used: Pre-trained GPT2 model

 Advantages of GPT2:
 1. Generates text considering the sentiments of original text.
 2. Capable of generating texts from headlines.